petrodcas/cloudcomparer/README.md

 It can compare different cloud services, filtering by categories and services.
 Also, it is possible to get the equivalent solutions in other platforms given an initial one.

-As an example, this call would output the equivalence solutions for "amazon simple storage service (s3)" in other platforms.
+As an example, this call would output the equivalent solutions for "amazon simple storage service (s3)" in other platforms.

 ```powershell7
 .\Compare-CloudServices.ps1 -Solution 'Amazon Simple Storage Service (S3)' -FindEquivalent